-It is common for new investors in active real estate start with a traditional method like buying and holding single-family rentals through methods such as BRRR (buy, rennovate, rent, refinance, repeat).
-In addition, some advanced investors, or those with access to more capital, invest in commercial real estate like apartments, storage, or strip malls as an option too.
+It is common for new investors, who are active real estate to start with a traditional method like buying and holding single-family rentals.
+This is done through methods such as BRRR (Buy, Renovate, Rent, Refinance, Repeat).
+In addition, some advanced investors, with access to more capital, invest in commercial real estate.
+They invest in properties such as apartments, storage, or strip malls as an option too.
 Here, the investor buys the property and manages the asset by fixing it up or renting it to a tenant.
-It is popular for most investors to start off as residential real estate investors and eventually graduate to larger commercial real estate investing deals.
+It is popular for most investors to start off as residential real estate investors.
+Eventually, they graduate to larger commercial real estate investing deals.
 However, many non-institutional investors rarely consider the option of investing in Real Estate Notes.

-There is an entire world of Note investing, and it’s important to understand, not just for noobie investors, but for everyday people who own a primary residence.
-Many people who are unfortunately on the verge of going through a foreclosure may not be aware that they have the ability to work out a new payment structure if their note has been sold to a new lender.
+Yes, there is an entire world of Note investing and it’s important to understand.
+It is not just for noobie investors, but for everyday people who own a primary residence.
+There are people who are on the verge of going through a foreclosure.
+However, they may not be aware that they have the ability to work out a new payment structure if their note has been sold to a new lender.
 Most lenders do not want their note to default, so they are more than willing to be flexible on payment options from their debtors.

 Buying a note can be simple.
-The overarching idea is that the lender is vested in the home, however, they are not the responsible party for maintaining the property, taxes, or insurance.
-They simply collect a principal and interest (P&I) payment each month until the note is satisfied.
-Essentially, the lender becomes the bank, as they are buying the debt and interest that is left to be paid.
+The overarching idea is that the lender is vested in the home.
+However, they are not the responsible party for maintaining the property, taxes, or insurance.
+What happens is that they simply collect a Principal and Interest payment (P&I) each month until the note is satisfied.
+Essentially, the lender becomes the bank as they are buying the debt and interest that is left to be paid.
 If the borrower does not pay the lender, the lender can have first rights to the deed and title of the property and/or potentially land.

 For example, a bank is auctioning a note from a property.
 It is valued at $300,000 at 7% over 30 years.
 The remaining original balance on that note after a few years is $235,000, still at 7%.